jonathannnpstl/slidingpuzzle/README.md

 **Limitation of the Algorithm**

 The algorithm can only solve sized 2 and 3 grids quickly.
 Above that, it requires more time and demands space and processing power which, in my case, crashes web browser.
+Thus, disabling this feature for grid sizes 4 and above.

 $~$